Dr. David Conway

 Dave Amis, III

-Dave Amis III was appointed to a new term that extends through December 31, 2020.
+Dave Amis III was appointed by Governor Mary Fallin to a term extending through December 31, 2020.
 Amis has been on the commission since being appointed by former Gov. Frank Keating in 1997.
-Amis has been in the aviation industry nearly 30 years and runs his own aviation and sales consulting firm, Vector Air, Inc.
+Amis was a former owner of the Oklahoma City Downtown Airpark and has served three times as the Chairman of the Oklahoma Aeronautics Commission.
+He has been in the aviation industry nearly 30 years and runs his own aviation and sales consulting firm, Vector Air, Inc.

 At-Large | Term Expires 12-31-2021